NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/hardhat-console.md

 The `compile` task will be called before opening the console prompt, but you can skip this with the `--no-compile` parameter.

-The execution environment for the console is the same as for tasks, scripts and tests.
+The execution environment for the console is the same as for tasks and tests.
 This means the configuration has been processed, and the [Hardhat Runtime Environment] has been initialized and injected into the global scope.

 For example, you'll have access in the global scope to the `config` object: